 3 people favorited this theater

 Mr. Hunt had also operated the Hunt’s Cinestage in Columbus.
-When Mr. Hunt passed away, the theaters were operated by his wife, daughter and son-in-law.
-The Cinestage closed in 1972, and in 1974, the theater was leased to the Levin Service company of Dayton where it began to run sub run movies for a dollar, but only lasted a couple of years.
+When Mr. Hunt passed away, the theatres were operated by his wife, daughter and son-in-law.
+The Cinestage closed in 1972, and in 1974, the theatre was leased to the Levin Service company of Dayton where it began to run sub run movies for a dollar, but only lasted a couple of years.
 Since the late-1970’s it went over to screening X-Rated adult movies, but more recently these ceased and it has became an adult book store.
 It was demolished in 2013.

 Just login to your account and subscribe to this theater